Athletics at the 2008 Summer Olympics – Men's 1500 metres: Competition format

 The competition was again three rounds (used previously in 1952 and since 1964).
 The "fastest loser" system introduced in 1964 was used for both the first round and semifinals.
 The 12-man semifinals and finals introduced in 1984 and used since 1992 were retained.
 The field was slightly larger than in past Games, expanding the number of heats from three to four.

 There were four heats in the first round, each with 12 or 13 runners (before withdrawals).
 The top five runners in each heat, along with the next four fastest overall, advanced to the semifinals.
 The 24 semifinalists were divided into two semifinals, each with 12 runners.
 The top five men in each semifinal, plus the next two fastest overall, advanced to the 12-man final.

 Records

-Prior to this competition, the existing world and Olympic records were as follows:
+Prior to this competition, the existing world record, Olympic record, and world leading time were as follows:

 No new world or Olympic records were set for this event.
 The following national records were established during the competition: